akeneo/pim-helpcenter/content/md/products-super-power/enrich-your-reference-entity-records.md

 ## Filter on options and reference entity links (_since 3.1_)

-_Since 3.1_, we added the ability to filter on attributes types single/multiple options or reference entity single/multiple links in the records grid.
-It allows an exact search to find the records with a specific value (option value or link to a record).
+_Since the 3.1 version_, we added the possibility to filter on single/multiple options or reference entity single/multiple links attributes types in the records grid.
+This filter allows an exact search on an reference entity option value or on a reference entity link.

 For examples:
 - If a "Brand" reference entity has a "Designers" attribute linked to a "Designer" reference entity, you can search for all brands with the designer "Ron Arad".